Germany or France?

 Top Strasbourg Attractions

 - Strasbourg’s Notre-Dame Cathedral is one of Europe's most beautiful example of gothic architecture.
 The stunning pink sandstone façade is quite unique and breath taking.
-Be sure to go inside for the intricate carvings and stained glass windows. captivate.
-Each day at 12:30 pm, visitors can see the 1842 astrological clock with its lengthy show.
-The courtyard out from hosts the city's immensely popular Christmas market.
+Be sure to go inside for the intricate carvings and stained glass windows.
+Each day at 12:30 pm, visitors can see the 1842 astrological clock put on its special and lengthy show.
+The courtyard outside hosts the city's immensely popular Christmas market, one of the oldest in Europe.

 - Petite France is Strasbourg's prettiest and most enchanting neighbourhood.
-Stroll along its streets and walk over the bridges crossing the Ill River.
-Breathe in the scent of fresh-baked gingerbread from the bakeries in timbered buildings where window boxes overflow with brightly coloured plants that earned this city the prestigious four-flower ranking.
+Stroll along its streets and walk over the bridges that cross the Ill River.
+Breathe in the scent of fresh-baked gingerbread from the bakeries in the half-timbered buildings where window boxes overflow with brightly coloured plants that earned this city the prestigious four-flower ranking.

 - Strasbourg’s Museums are concentrated near the cathedral, with 3 of them housed in the Palais Rohan, once the home of the mighty Rohan family.